jimhigson/oboe.js/writing/proposal.md

 Test Driven Development, or *TDD*, will be used to gain a reasonable assurance of the correctness of the software.
 As well as demonstrating correctness against a set of known inputs, TDD will drive many of the design decisions in the programming.
-Designing so as to be easy testable encourages the separation of programming into smaller parts which each do one thing, such that each test becomes a trivial matter of stating the correct behaviour a single facet.
-As well as decomposition away from monoliths, TDD also encourages traits such as statelessness in
-programming: because an assertion of correctness is more universally applicable once we can assume that the behaviour under test will not vary as some hidden state inside the program changes.
+Designing so as to be easily testable encourages the separation of programming into smaller parts which each do one thing, such that each test becomes a trivial matter of specifying the correct behaviour of a single facet.
+As well as decomposition away from monoliths, TDD also encourages traits such as statelessness in programming: because an assertion of correctness is more universally applicable once we can assume that the behaviour under test will not vary as some hidden state inside the program changes.

 Timescales
 ==========